Jha D. Williams is a senior associate at MASS Design Group, a nonprofit collective in Boston that focuses on social justice and public spaces.

 Historically, Black and brown people, as well as women, have been drastically underrepresented in urban planning and architecture.
 The world we live in was designed and built by predominantly white men, so, inherently, there’s an understanding that these spaces were not designed for anyone outside of that.
 Diversifying this profession, and supporting young lack and brown students to consider it, will improve the ways in which we design our public spaces to be more welcoming and affirming of all folks.

 Were you interested in architecture as a kid?

 I didn’t understand what it was!
 I assumed that construction workers were the ones that made the buildings.
 I had no idea that there was an entire team of designers behind that.
-A high school guidance counselor told me, “If you prefer math and science, and you like to draw and travel, you might enjoy this.”
-So I went to the library, looked up “architecture,” spelled it wrong, figured it out, and applied to schools that didn’t require an [art or design] portfolio.
-Thank God, Northeastern was one of them.
+A high school guidance counselor told me, “If you prefer math and science and you like to draw and travel, you might enjoy this.”
+So I went to the library, looked up “architecture,” spelled it wrong, figured it out, and applied to schools that didn’t require [an art or design] portfolio.

 “Architecture and design can be a vehicle for social change.”Jha D. Williams